Thirrian/sonarr-pp-prune/README.md

   - On Import: enable
   - DISABLE all other events
   - Tags: enter the same tag you used for your series, e.g. “prune10”
   - Browse to the script you created in step 2, e.g. pp-prune-10.sh.
-Do NOT select the main pp-prune.sh script.
+Do NOT select the pp-prune-main.sh script.

 Repeat steps 3-5 for every group of series that require a different number of files to keep.